trombitassandor/ICMarkets/README.md

 7. Optional: API Gateway
 Please, the solution should be submitted back to the email by providing a public github URL, a ReadMe.md file with instructions.
 The repository should have main and development branches.

+## ⚖️ Copyright and Usage

+This codebase is the intellectual property of [Your Full Name] and is **submitted solely for the purpose of technical evaluation** as part of the ICMarkets interview process.

+The code is provided under **"All Rights Reserved"** (default copyright).
+Reviewing the code constitutes acceptance that this work will **not be used, copied, modified, or distributed for any commercial or internal business purpose** by ICMarkets or its affiliates.